 Merit Badge Counselors are an important part of the Scouting Program.
 Your knowledge and commitment can be best shared when you are willing to counsel all Scouts, not just the ones in your troop.

 If you are not yet a Merit Badge Counselor, it is easy to become a volunteer.
 You will need to register with the Boy Scouts of America, through our BSA local council.
 This entails contacting us, then obtaining, completing, and turning in the BSA Adult Application, BSA Youth Protection Training certificate, required PA clearances and any merit badge specific certifications.
 We will then process the application.

-In order to register, merit badge counselors are expected to complete BSA Youth Protection.
+In order to register, Merit Badge Counselors are required to complete BSA Youth Protection Training.
 This training can be done through The BSA’s Online Learning Center .
 The Boy Scouts of America seeks to create a safe environment for young people and adult leaders to enjoy the program and related activities.
 BSA Youth Protection training helps preserve that environment.

 To read about being a Merit Badge Counselor, read:

 To get started on your path to becoming a Merit Badge Counselor, go to: Merit Badge Counselor Information, No. 34405.

 Instruction for completing and submitting your application are here: Becoming a Merit Badge Counselor